yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/03_initialization.md

 Excerpt: Learn how to set up your Duckiebot.

 Major efforts were made to make sure that the setup of your Duckiebot is as comfortable as possible for you.
-We created a set of instructions that are easy to follow, in order to initialize and calibrate your Duckiebot and will lead you through them here.
+We created a set of instructions for initialization and calibration through which we will guide you here.

 <div class='requirements' markdown='1'>